kuertee/x4-mod-ui-extensions/kuertee-ui-extensions-readme.txt

 History
 =======
+v9.0.0.0.4, 02 Apr 2026:
+- For 9.0 beta 4.
+Thanks to ChemODun for merging the UI files into this mod again.

 v9.0.0.0.3, 30 Mar 2026:
 - For 9.0 beta.
 Thanks to ChemODun for merging the UI files into this mod again.
 - Bug-fix by ChemODun: fix buttons for the extra sorting options by distance.